 I am an applied microeconomist interested in the impact of technology and infrastructure in regional socioeconomic outcomes and environmental decision making.
-My dissertation focuses on the impact of aviation connectivity on regional economies and innovation, climate change impacts on aviation, and improving international agreements on sectoral emissions reductions.
+My research focuses on the impact of aviation connectivity on regional economies and innovation, climate change impacts on aviation, and improving international agreements on sectoral emissions reductions.
 I also work on electricity infrastructure and energy poverty in India.
 I won the 2020 LSE Student Union Award for Masters Supervision (school-wide), the 2020 LSE Class Teacher Award (Highly Commended) in Geography and Environment, and the 2017 Presidential Award for Outstanding Teaching at Columbia University.
 I delivered the student remarks at the 2019 Columbia GSAS Ph.D.
 Convocation and served as one of eight International Parliamentary Fellows from the U.S. at the German Parliament (Bundestag), where I worked on economic, energy, and transport policy.

 My latest CV .